How to Manage Emotions And Maintain Discipline During Trading

 Impact of Emotions in Trading

-🧠 The Psychology Behind Market Trends
+🧠 How Trader Psychology Shapes Market Trends

-Strategies to Manage Your Emotions
+Trading Psychology: Strategies to Manage Your Emotions

 🔍 Self-Assessment: Recognizing Your Emotional Triggers